X16Community/x16-docs/X16 Reference - 05 - Math Library.md

 The Commander X16 contains a floating point Math library with a precision of 40 bits, which corresponds to 9 decimal digits.
 It is a stand-alone derivative of the library contained in Microsoft BASIC.
 Except for the different base address, it is compatible with the C128 and C65 libraries.

+The full documentation of these functions can be found in the book [C128 Developers Package for Commodore 6502 Development](http://www.zimmers.net/anonftp/pub/cbm/schematics/computers/c128/servicemanuals/C128_Developers_Package_for_Commodore_6502_Development_(1987_Oct).pdf).
+The Math Library documentation starts in Chapter 13.
+(PDF page 257)

 The following functions are available from machine language code after setting the ROM bank to 4.

 ## Format Conversions